 - Remove a half cup of the sugar mixture and set aside.
 Sprinkle the remaining sugar mixture generously over the buttered surface of the dough.

 - Starting from one long edge, tightly roll the dough into a log.
 Pinch the seam to seal.
-Using a sharp knife, slice 1 ½-inch rolls.

-- Sprinkle the remaining cinnamon sugar mixture over the top of the rolls.
+- Grease 9x13-inch baking dishes.
+Place the rolls in the pan.
+Sprinkle the remaining cinnamon sugar mixture over the top of the rolls.

 - Cover the pan with a clean kitchen towel.
 Let the rolls rise in a warm place for about 1 ½ hours, or until they double in size.